revaturelabs/interviewquestions/Java/Maven/Project Object Model.md

 <details><summary><b> Show Answer </b></summary>

-- pom.xml file will store the project structure and instructtions for maven to build the project such as dependencies, source code,plugins, goals etc.
+- pom.xml file will store the project structure and instructions for maven to build the project such as dependencies, source code,plugins, goals etc.

 </details>